 The Berlin WelcomeCard includes access to public transportation around the city with the added benefit of discounted admission fees at certain sites.
 It does not provide free entry to tourist attractions or museums.
 This card is really just a transportation pass for those who plan to visit a museum or two, skip the other attractions, and simply want to wander around Berlin without entering many of the sites.

 The Berlin Museum Pass offers free access to about 30 different museums in Berlin.
 Most of the museums are minor in both scope and price, usually costing less than €10 each.
 If you want to see museums and only museums, this budget-friendly pass may be a good fit.

-On the other hand, the Berlin Pass is an all-inclusive travel card which offers free entry to museums, attractions, and tours.
-You can even add on a transportation option.
-Essentially, you get access to all the WelcomeCard and the Museum Pass have to offer, plus you’ll gain entry to several of the most expensive attractions.
+On the other hand, the Berlin Pass is a sightseeing card which offers free entry to museums, attractions, and tours.
+Essentially, you get access to all the Museum Pass has to offer, plus entry to several of the most expensive attractions around the city.
 If you want to experience more than just Berlin’s museums, the Berlin Pass is your best option.

 Tips for Using the Berlin Pass

 - Plan Sightseeing for Consecutive Days – The Berlin Pass works on a consecutive day basis.
-So, the moment you activate your card (travel card included), you’ve started day one.
+So, the moment you activate your card, you’ve started day one.
 Plan your time in Berlin around the card.
 Hit the sites on the card during the activation period, and complete any activities not included after the pass expires.